po-gl/Pomodoro/README.md

 # Pomodoro
 A iOS and watchOS focus timer app

+You can download the app via TestFlight using this link: https://testflight.apple.com/join/nkvdy1Ij

 `Pomodoro` is a watchOS and iOS app that sets focus timers using the *Pomodoro Technique*.
 The technique was
 [developed](http://friend.ucsd.edu/reasonableexpectations/downloads/Cirillo%20--%20Pomodoro%20Technique.pdf)
 by Francesco Cirillo in the '80s to *enhance focus*, *increase decision awareness*, *boost motivation*, and *alleviate mental fatigue*, among other benefits.
 Part of the technique is to break work into 25-minute intervals taking 5-minute breaks in between, then taking a more extended 30-minute break after 3-6 intervals.

+With this app, I set out to make a highly polished, feature-rich app that I would find helpful in my own life.
+It’s App Store-ready, but unfortunately, it was rejected due to the saturation of the Pomodoro app category (not for any technical reasons).

 Features:
 - Set a sequential timer of up to 6 Pomodoro intervals that notify at each phase change